 The immensely popular Mt.
 Takao day-trip from Tokyo might be a bit crowded for visitors looking to spend time in nature.
 Mt.
-Mitake is a perfect alternative day-trip from Tokyo that will show you the Japan countryside.
+Mitake is a perfect alternative day-trip from Tokyo that will show you the Japan countryside, without the crowds!

 How to get to Mt.
 Mitake from Tokyo

 Mitake Station to the base of Mt.
 Mitake

 Although there are no convenience stores close by, there are vending machines with snacks and drinks to bring with you on the hike.

 Alternatively, take a right from the station and walk along the river.
 You can reach the base of Mt.
 Mitake in about 20 minutes by foot.